Ads keep this website free for you.

 bulletthe indexed Lifetime Capital Gains Exemption applicable to capital gains realized on the disposition of qualified small business corporation shares.

-This means that once the LCGE exceeds $1 million for SBC shares through indexation, the LCGE for farm property and fishing property will be the same as the LCGE for SBC shares.
+This meant that once the LCGE exceeded $1 million for SBC shares through indexation, the LCGE for farm property and fishing property would be the same as the LCGE for SBC shares, which happened in 2024.

 Quebec announced in a November 2014 bulletin that the $800,000 limit is increased for Quebec taxpayers to $1 million for dispositions after December 31, 2014, for qualified farm property and qualified fishing property, or a combination of the two, and temporarily will not be indexed for inflation.
 The LCGE for qualified small business corporation shares is $800,000 for 2014, and indexed for inflation in subsequent years.
 Once the LCGE for qualified small business corporation shares exceeds $1 million through indexation, the same LCGE will then apply again for qualified farming and fishing properties - this is happening in 2024.
 The Quebec LCGE legislation is in the Quebec Taxation Act s.
 726.6 and subsequent sections.
 The Quebec LCGE maximum is indexed using the federal indexation factor.